ScottishCovidResponse/Contact-Tracing-Model/docs/doc_v1.0/Build_documentation.md

 <img src="image2.png" alt="Contacts File" width="500">

-**Figure 2** _Contacts.csv_ example
+**Figure 2.** Example contact data file.

-### DiseaseSettings.json
+### Disease Settings

-The _diseaseSettings.json_ file contains the parameters that define the behaviour of the disease.
+The _Disease Settings_ file contains the parameters that define the behaviour of the disease.
 Within this file, the user can change the following quantities:
   * The parameters to the distribution used to sample the duration an individual will spend in a given virus compartment.
   * The likelihood of a test producing a false negative or false positive result.
   * The distribution used to sample the duration a test takes to be administered.